GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 ## Gameplay
 Players spawn on a set spawn tile in each level.
 Level One features no coins, but 4 enemies will spawn and run towards the player.
 The player character, the Hunter, has 100 hp, and each enemy attack reduces it by 2 hp - once an enemy reaches the player, they hunter, they will attack.
+If the player reaches 0 HP, the game will pause, and "Game Over" text will be displayed. the player can then press the enter key to return to the title screen.

 Each wolf kill provides the player with 10 score, and each coin they collect provides the player with 20 score, which is displayed in the HUD.
 Wolves spawn from "enemy spawn" tiles, which are location in certain locations in each level.
 Once spawned, they will begin to move towards the player.
-Wolves spawn every 20 seconds.
+Wolves spawn every 20 seconds and move around walls if they block access to the player.
 Levels become increasingly more mazelike as the game progresses, making coins harder to find, and making it easier to be caught by the wolves and pinned in a dead-end / corner.
-Wolves will move around walls if blocked access to the player.
 Coins spawn at random locations in each level, from Level 2 onwards.
 They cannot spawn too close to each other, and can only spawn on floor tiles.

 ## Levels